 ARTICLE V – ELECTION OF OFFICERS

 Section 1.
-The President shall appoint a nominating committee composed of three members and the Immediate Past President who will serve in a non-voting liaison capacity.
+The President shall appoint a nominating committee composed of three members, including the incoming President, and the immediate past President, who will serve in a non-voting liaison capacity.
 The committee shall submit nominations for President, Vice President, Treasurer, Secretary, and Historian.
 The nominations so made, together with any nominations from the floor, shall be voted upon at the regular meeting held in August of each year.
 Any nominee receiving a simple majority vote from the members present shall be declared elected.

 Section 2.
 To be eligible to hold a Chapter office, an individual must be a practicing municipal clerk or deputy municipal clerk under the laws of the State of Texas, and a member in good standing of the NTMCA.
 To be eligible to serve as President and/or Vice President, the municipal clerk or deputy municipal clerk must be a Texas Registered Municipal Clerk.
 A member is ineligible to serve as an officer of the NTMCA while serving as an officer of another chapter of the Texas Municipal Clerks Association, Inc.